 The first important step is ensuring your medical school meets the requirements established by ECFMG.
 A school that meets all requirements for ECFMG is listed in the World Directory of Medical Schools and has an ECFMG note on the “Sponsor Notes” tab of the school’s listing stating that the school meets eligibility requirements.
 The ECFMG note also mentions the graduation years for which the school meets ECFMG requirements (your graduation year must be included here to participate).

-2. ECFMG Certification:
+2. ECFMG Certification

 In summary, there are 3 fundamental requirements for getting the ECFMG Certification: